 Bat and ball skills against a wall, off the floor or on a desk pushed against the wall are all tested in the video session.

-Beechhill has admittedly been a bit lazy taking a break, but were inspired by Ben’s Zooms to get off the couch.
+Beechhill had been a bit lazy taking a break, but finally got up off the couch.

 Beechhill emphasizes the social and fun aspects of the video meet, starting off with some non table tennis games, doing a warm up dance to “Dance Monkey” and finishing with a table tennis related quiz. they have their “Kelly’s Kitchen Challenge” where participants show their kitchen table converted to a table tennis table.
 They have included such shaped tables as, circular and oval!

-The Beechhill Zoom is truly a team effort, with Pronsias hosting, Eoin keeping a watchful eye on security and Margie and Philip coaching.
+The Beechhill Zoom is truly a team effort, with Pronsias hosting, Eoin keeping a watchful eye on security, Philip coming up with inspirational ideas on how to use boards and other homemade devices to practise with at home and myself coaching.
 The participants are encouraged to come up with their own quiz questions for the following week.
 To model warm ups, shadow plays or bat and ball skills to be as active as possible in the Zoom not just physically but mentally too!